wodby/docs/servers/connect/aws.md

-# Connecting EC2 node from AWS
+# Connecting EC2 Node from AWS

 Currently, we don't have a native integration with AWS.
 But you still can connect your server by following these steps: